Embrace the Values of MLK

 This national park is Atlanta’s top tourist destination.
 Start at the Visitor Center for an orientation, then visit the Reflecting Pool and the tombs of Martin Luther King Jr. and Coretta Scott King.
 You’ll also see historic Ebenezer Baptist Church, where King served as pastor.
 King’s boyhood home is located one block from the Visitor Center; interpretive park rangers are glad to answer questions and tell stories of King’s childhood.
 This educational and inspiring experience tells the story of a dreamer who became an instrument for social change.

-Celebrate the life of Dr. Martin Luther King Jr. with these events.
+Celebrate the life of Dr. Martin Luther King Jr. with these events and activities around Atlanta.